bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 ### Setup 1

-This course requires Node.js version 18 or 20 (we suggest using the long-term support release of version 20).
+This course requires Node.js version 22 (we suggest using the long-term support (LTS) release of version 22).

 The simplest approach is to download the [Node.js installer](https://nodejs.org/en/download) for your operating system.
 Any installation of Node.js will also include npm.
+Note: if using a terminal, then you may need to close and reopen it for the changes to the path to take effect.

 Alternatively, you can [install Node.js via package manager](https://nodejs.org/en/download/package-manager); this is the reccomendation for most professional setups.